 Once all of the above resolutions have been dealt with, the meeting will be brought to a close.
 We need to make sure the chair has signed all of the documents for the meeting at this stage.
 If the meeting was held remotely, the director will need to immediately provide the documents signed to our office.

 Although meetings are of course particular to each case, the above should give you a clearer idea of what to expect.
-However, if you have any questions, contact one of our business rescue experts directly.
+However, if you have any questions, contact one of our expert advisors directly.